-Bruce Davis Sr was the owner of the business Day & Nite Plumbing and Heating Inc which started out in 1986, Bruce Davis Jr joined in 1993 as an apprentice where he was trying to learn more about the trade.
-He has been through the 9/11 economic slowdown on the sidelines and when the 2008 economic recession struck he was in the manager position.
+Bruce Davis Sr was the owner of the business Day & Nite Plumbing and Heating Inc which started out in 198.
+Bruce Davis Jr joined in 1993 as an apprentice where he was trying to learn more about the trade.
+He has been through the 9/11 economic slowdown on the sidelines.
+When the 2008 economic recession struck he was in the manager position.
 It was quite an ordeal and they have been through it.
 They have doubled their company size since then and now they are again in the midst of an economic recession.
 Presently Day & Nite Plumbing and Heating Inc do 40% commercial and 60% residential.
 The commercial part is done on time and material basis and residential is done on a flat rate basis.

 The distinction between 2008 and 2020 recession on the home service business